akshayscu/akshayscu.github.io/README.md

 2. Tasks_App, uses Google Tasks API in the backend.
 It needs a google account authorization sign-in.

-3. Written purely in JavaScript and no Frameworks used.
+3. Written purely in JavaScript and no Frameworks used also HTML & CSS is very minimalistic, will work on it in future.

 4. Details: